Australian English: Basics And Differences

 Australianisms As A Part Of Australian English Vocabulary

 Since Australia was discovered and colonized by residents of the United Kingdom, the AusE shares the spelling with British English.
 So, some words would differ in spelling from American versions.
-For instance, verbs that in AmE are written with -ize in Aussie English will be written with -ise (realise, recognize, apologise); verbs that in American English end with -yze will end with – yse (analyse, paralyse, catalyse); in contrast to American spelling words that end with -or, -er and – log will be written with -our (colour, honour, behavior), - re (fibre, centre, metre) and – logue (catalogue, dialogue, monologue).
+For instance, verbs that in AmE are written with -ize in Aussie English will be written with -ise (realise, recognise, apologise); verbs that in American English end with -yze will end with – yse (analyse, paralyse, catalyse); in contrast to American spelling words that end with -or, -er and – log will be written with -our (colour, honour, behavior), - re (fibre, centre, metre) and – logue (catalogue, dialogue, monologue).
 Also, in Australian English, when they add suffixes to words ending in l where the consonant is unstressed, they write it with double l (travelling, cancelled, counsellor).

 Nonetheless, there are some similarities between Australian and American English.
 For example, Aussies write words ending in -eable in British English end in -able (livable, sizable, movable); when Australians add -ing ending to the words, they skip e if it was originally there (aging, routing); and words often with -mme ending in British English will be written with -m (program, aerogram).